nicojs/presentations/tu-twente-2024/slides/03-what/30-process.md

 ### Computationally expensive

 > Annecdotal evidence suggests that on average between 0.5 to 2 mutants are generated per line of code.
-For We have seen projects that have 5 mutants per line of code.
+In extreme cases have seen projects that have 5 mutants per line of code.

 > For one of our sample projects around 7000 mutants are generated.
 Even if running all the tests would only take 1 second we would still have to wait for 2 hours for the results.